Note: The ICP Health and Wellness Track is now its own major, Health and Wellbeing Sciences.

 To make herself feel better, Wordes often went to the gym.
 She also did an internship with Twin Cities in Motion, teaching young kids through the Wise Kids in Motion program to understand nutrition facts and stay active.
 It soon became clear that her pursuits outside of the law firm were the things sustaining her and that she wanted to go after a health-related career.

-Wordes attended an ICP information session and met with her soon-to-be advisor Karolyn Redoute.
+Wordes attended an ICP information session and met with her soon-to-be advisor Karolyn Redoute (now retired).
 Soon after, Wordes decided to return to school, making an extreme pivot on her professional path.

 “I’ve always been pretty academically inclined, so going back to school was not a problem,” Wordes says.
 “I jumped at the chance.”